 We challenge you to plan out what a sample week in retirement may look like.
 Yes, you are going to do activities like babysit your grandkids, run errands, go to the gym, check your investments, etc. And that is fantastic.
 But you do need some structure to it.

 We encourage you to plan it out.
-Contact us for our sample week in retirement tool.
-We’ll send you a copy!
+Our sample week in retirement planner can help: Download your planner here.
 It will help you visualize how you are going to spend your time every day of the week.
 Hint: when you see a lot of blank squares, it’ll motivate you to brainstorm about how you’re going to fill in those boxes.

 #11 Get your finances in order

 Okay, okay, so if you haven’t gathered by now, finance is our thing.
 We know it’s probably not your favorite retirement boredom buster, but if you are looking for things to do when retired and bored you may as well put these on the docket!